dotnet/docs/docs/csharp/whats-new/csharp-8.md

 ---
 title: What's New in C# 8.0 - C# Guide
 description: Get an overview of the new features available in C# 8.0.
-This article is up to date with preview 2. ms.date: 02/12/2019
+This article is up-to-date with preview 2. ms.date: 02/12/2019
 ---
 # What's new in C# 8.0